umasivakumar232/School_District_Analysis/README.md

   * At a district level overall passing % of both math and reading is 65%, math has a lower passing % compared to reading
   * Cabrera, Thomas, Griffin, Wilson and Pena High School are the top 5 performing schools based on overall % passing
   * Rodriguez, Figueroa, Huang, Hernandez, Johnson High School are the bottom 5 performing schools based on overall % passing
+  * All the schools in the top 5 are charter schools, all the schools in the bottom 5 are district schools
   * Grade wise performance of top 5 schools indicates that math scores are generally lower than reading scores but the scores remain consistent across grades
-  * Ironically schools where per student spending is higher have performed more poorly.
-This means that, increasing the per student budget has little impact on performance
+  * Ironically schools where per student spending is higher have performed poorly.
+Indicating that increasing the per student budget has little impact on performance
   * Smaller and medium sized schools are performing much better than larger schools.
 Perhaps that is because the schools are able to focus more on their students
   * Charter schools are performing much better than district schools